TERMODINAMIKA

 The four processes in the Carnot cycle are:

-- The system is at temperature at state .
+- The system is at temperature at state at state .
 It is brought in contact with a heat reservoir, which is just a liquid or solid mass of large enough extent such that its temperature does not change appreciably when some amount of heat is transferred to the system.
 In other words, the heat reservoir is a constant temperature source (or receiver) of heat.
-The system then undergoes an isothermal expansion from to , with heat absorbed .
+The system then undergoes an isothermal expansion from .
+It is brought in contact with a heat reservoir, which is just a liquid or solid mass of large enough extent such that its temperature does not change appreciably when some amount of heat is transferred to the system.
+In other words, the heat reservoir is a constant temperature source (or receiver) of heat.
+The system then undergoes an isothermal expansion from to to , with heat absorbed , with heat absorbed . .

-- At state the system is brought in contact with a heat reservoir at temperature .
-It is then compressed to state , rejecting heat in the process.
+- At state the system is brought in contact with a heat reservoir at temperature the system is brought in contact with a heat reservoir at temperature .
+It is then compressed to state .
+It is then compressed to state , rejecting heat , rejecting heat in the process. in the process.

 The thermal efficiency of the cycle is given by the definition